aatuh/recsys/docs/security_and_data_handling.md

 - **Items/users/events:** Use the corresponding `*:delete` endpoints to remove records when they should no longer participate in recommendations.
 Deletions cascade through guardrails and are honored by `/v1/recommendations` once caches refresh.
 - **Decision traces:** Guardrail and audit traces are stored in `rec_decisions`.
 Retention defaults to 30 days; adjust via database/ops tooling if stricter policies apply.
 - **Manual overrides/rules:** Use `/v1/admin/rules/{id}` and `/v1/admin/manual_overrides/{id}/cancel` to remove or expire rules.
-- RecSys does not automatically purge tenant data; work with your ops team to schedule periodic cleanups if needed.
+- RecSys does not automatically purge org data; work with your ops team to schedule periodic cleanups if needed.

 ## Incident response & auditability